Australia Crush England To Reach World Cup Semi-finals - UrduPoint

 Stokes's dismissal left England 177-6 in the 37th over and effectively ended the contest.
 Starc ended the match when he dismissed Adil Rashid.

+"I thought for a lot of today we were outplayed," admitted Morgan, who said England's fate remained in their own hands despite a third defeat of the tournament.

-Earlier Finch, dropped on 15, and fellow opener David Warner (53) came through some testing early overs to share a stand of 123 as too many of England's pacemen, with the exception of Chris Woakes, dropped short.
+"We're not feeling the pressure of being favourites," he said.
+"We are in charge of how we go from here on in.
+We win two games, we definitely go through.
+It's a matter of producing that performance in one, if not both of those."
+Earlier, Finch and fellow opener David Warner (53) came through some testing early overs to share a stand of 123 as too many of England's pacemen, with the exception of Chris Woakes, dropped short.

 The skipper's exit sparked a late flurry of wickets but Australia had enough runs on the board.